metasfresh/metasfresh/README.md

 Now open your browser and go to `localhost:8080` to see the application running.

+### Testing
+Application comes with a set of tests, both unit as well as functional.

+#### Cypress e2e tests
+First you'll need to configure the base url of the app, as well as login credentials/API endpoints.
+Two files are responsible for this:

+- cypress.json - stores the baseUrl of the app
+- cypress/config.js - stores API endpoints and login credentials

+To run the tests, type this in the terminal:
+> npm run cypress:open

+Then you can select particular test suites, or the whole suite to run.

 ### Contribution

 Remember to ensure before contribution that your IDE supports `.editorconfig` file,